 Why Do I Need a Lawyer?

-All parties to such an action should retain an attorney.
+All parties involved with such an action should retain an attorney.
 The well-being of a child and the rights of the parents are too important to treat lightly.
 Whether you are seeking to adopt a child, or someone has asked the court to terminate your parental rights, you should retain an experienced family law attorney to ensure the process is handled correctly.
-Our family law attorneys at Greg Prosmushkin, P.C. have successfully handled hundreds of adoption cases and have the experience and the knowledge required to guide you through this delicate and complex process.
+Our Family Law Attorneys at Greg Prosmushkin, P.C. have successfully handled hundreds of adoption cases, and have the experience and the knowledge necessary to guide you through this delicate and complex process.

 This content was written on behalf of Greg Prosmushkin.